bayesian-object-tracking/getting_started/README.md

-# Depth Based Object and Robot Tracking
+# Bayesian Object Tracking

-The Bayesian Object Tracking organization on github is a collection of packages for 3D tracking of rigid objects (using depth images), as well as full robot arm pose estimation (using depth images and joint encoders).
+The Bayesian Object Tracking organization on github is a collection of packages for 3D tracking of rigid objects (using depth images), as well as robot arm tracking (using depth images and joint encoders).
+For more details about the research which underlies these packages, please have a look at https://am.is.tuebingen.mpg.de/research_projects/probabilistic-object-tracking-using-a-depth-camera.

 The core libraries for object tracking are ROS independent.
 However, the tracker integration with sensors is based on the ROS eco-system.

 Here, we give instructions on how to install the code and a getting started